emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 \caption{Example of an untidy dataset (A) and its tidy equivalent (B).
-Dataset A is untidy because it mixes observational units (species, location of observations, measurements about individuals), the units are mixed and listed with the observations, more than one variable is listed in the coordinates for the observations (both latitude and longitude), several formats are used in the same column.
-Dataset B is an example of a tidy version of dataset A. Here, having species in a separate table is not necessarily needed but would allow researchers to add data, or change the name more easily than if the full species name was included in the measurement table.
-The tidy format also reduces the amount of information that is duplicated in each row.}
+Dataset A is untidy because it mixes observational units (species, location of observations, measurements about individuals), the units are mixed and listed with the observations, more than one variable is listed (both latitude and longitude for the coordinates, and genus and species for the species names), and several formats are used in the same column.
+Dataset B is an example of a tidy version of dataset A that reduces the amount of information that is duplicated in each row.
+Here, having species in a separate table allow to identify them uniquely using the Taxonomic Serial Number (TSN) from the Integrated Taxonomic Information System (ITIS) and to add information about the classification of these species.
+It also allows researchers to edit the taxonomic information independently from the table that holds the measurements about the individuals.
+The tidy format also r}

 \label{fig:tidy-data}
 \end{figure}